-The SCC applies to students at all times during the school day, while on school property, while traveling to and from school, at any school-related event, on any vehicle funded by CPS (such as a school bus), and while using the CPS network.
+The SCC applies to students at all times during the school day, while on school property, while traveling to and from school, at any school-related event, on any vehicle funded by CPS (such as a school bus), and while using the CPS network.1

-The SCC also applies to student behavior outside of school if: (1) a student engages in a Group 5 or 6 behavior, and (2) the behavior disrupts the educational process or orderly operation of the school.
+The SCC also applies to student behavior outside of school if: (1) a student engages in a Group 5 or 6 behavior, and (2) the behavior disrupts or may disrupt the educational process or orderly operation of the school.
 This includes seriously inappropriate behavior on social networking websites that disrupts or may disrupt the educational process or orderly operation of the school.

 To address inappropriate behavior, school administrators must comply with the Guidelines for Effective Discipline which shall be issued by the Office of Social & Emotional Learning.
-At a minimum, a principal or their designee must:
+At a minimum, a principal or his/her designee must:

-- 1) Redirect to correct behavior.
+- Redirect to correct behavior.
 All adults should redirect students to correct inappropriate behavior and minimize the likelihood of the behavior escalating or recurring. - 2) Intervene to minimize escalation, disruption, resolve conflict, and as necessary to keep students and staff safe.
 If a student has been injured, make every reasonable effort to immediately notify the parents/guardians. - 3) Gather information by talking to all involved students, teachers, school staff, or others who witness the incident.
-When student misbehavior is reported to the school principal or designee, an investigation must begin no later than the next school day; however, if student safety is at risk, investigations must begin immediately. - a) Prior to gathering information, if there is an allegation of sexual misconduct, including but not limited, sexual harassment, sexual bullying, sexual assault, dating violence, or discrimination related to sex, sexual orientation, gender identity, or gender expression, contact the Office of Student Protections and Title IX ("OSP") immediately for support in following the remaining steps.
-OSP can be reached at (773) 535-4400. - b) If a search of the student, their locker, desk, or personal belongings needs to be conducted, follow the Board's Search and Seizure Policy (http://policy.cps.edu/download.aspx?ID=190).
-Identify factors that may have contributed to the incident and seek to understand the full context.
+When student misbehavior is reported to the school principal or designee, an investigation must begin no later than the next school day; however, if student safety is at risk, investigations must begin immediately. - a) If there is an allegation of sexual misconduct, including but not limited, sexual harassment, sexual bullying, sexual assault, dating violence, or discrimination related to sex, sexual orientation, gender identity, or gender expression, contact the Office of Student Protections and Title IX ("OSP") immediately for support in following the remaining steps.
+OSP can be reached at (773) 535-4400.

-&lt;sup>1 The CPS network means systems, computer resources, and infrastructure used to transmit, store, and review data or communicate over an electronic medium and includes, but is not limited to, the E-mail system(s), collaboration systems, databases, hardware, telecommunication devices, information systems, internet service, distance learning tools, the CPS intranet system or CPS mainframe systems, whether owned or contracted by the Board or otherwise used for school purposes.
-Students are subject to the requirements in the Policy on Student Acceptable Use of the CPS Network (http://policy.cps.edu/download.aspx?ID=203).
+1 The CPS network means systems, computer resources, and infrastructure used to transmit, store, and review data or communicate over an electronic medium and includes, but is not limited to, the E-mail system(s), collaboration systems, databases, hardware, telecommunication devices, information systems, internet service, distance learning tools, the CPS intranet system or CPS mainframe systems, whether owned or contracted by the Board or otherwise used for school purposes.
+Students are subject to the requirements in the Policy on Student Acceptable Use of the CPS Network (http://policy.cps.edu/download.spx?ID=203).